swoops/snakem/README.txt

    see the default.conf file for more information

 TODO:
-  handle server flags in config
-  add a high score log
-  handle ctrl+c to clean up sockets nicely... add High Score screen add mods:
+  handle server flags better in config add a high score log binary search for bad usernames handle ctrl+c to clean up sockets nicely... add High Score screen add mods: